Pathos14489/Pantella/README.md

 ### Storage Requirements
 Pantella requires around 4-6 GB of storage space and includes the voice models/latents for PiperTTS, and xTTS_api out of the box. xVASynth requires around 4 GB of storage space for the software itself and after downloading all the voice models for Skyrim and Fallout 4 I have used around 38 GB of storage space.
 If you're using a local language model, you'll have to factor in the size of the model you're using yourself.
 But suffice to say, you'll need a fair amount of storage space to run Pantella with all the bells and whistles.

+### Software Requirements

+Pantella optionally requires git to be installed to perform all updates correctly.
+If you don't intend to update your installation, you can skip this step.
+This is required even if using the launcher.

+#### Install Git for Windows
+1. Download the latest version of Git for Windows from [here](https://git-scm.com/download/win).
+2. Run the installer and follow the instructions.
+The default settings should be fine.

+#### Install Git for Linux
+Hah!
+You're probably already done with this part!
+Git is installed by default on most Linux distributions.
+If you don't have it, you can install it with `sudo apt install git` or `sudo yum install git` or `sudo pacman -S git` depending on your distribution.

 ### Compatibility
 - Some users have reported that Skyrim crashes when Mantella is used with Fuz Ro D'oh.
 A possible fix is to disable and re-enable Fuz Ro D'oh.
 I do not know if this is the case with Pantella or not, do let me know if you find out.
 - The mod VR Keyboard conflicts with Pantella.
 It is recommended to use Speech-To-Text instead of Text Input if you are using VR at this time.